-- c) Tax contingencies --Continued - (iv) Common civil action filed by SESES against the Federal Government/National Treasury, seeking authorization to pay social security contributions on an escalated basis as defined by Article 13 of Law No. 11096/05 ("PROUNI Act"), with this escalation starting in the first month in which the general meeting that authorized its transformation into a for-profit entity was held, namely February 2007, resulting therefore in the following escalated payment of contributions by SESES: 20% in 2007; 40% in 2008; 60% in 2009; 80% in 2010; and 100% in 2011, notwithstanding the understanding of INSS inspectors, who claim that the five year period for application of the escalated rates as defined in article 13 of PROUNI Act should start to be counted from the date of publication of this Act, which occurred in 2005.
+- c) Tax contingencies -- Continued - (iv) Common civil action filed by SESES against the Federal Government/National Treasury, seeking authorization to pay social security contributions on an escalated basis as defined by Article 13 of Law No. 11096/05 ("PROUNI Act"), with this escalation starting in the first month in which the general meeting that authorized its transformation into a for-profit entity was held, namely February 2007, resulting therefore in the following escalated payment of contributions by SESES: 20% in 2007; 40% in 2008; 60% in 2009; 80% in 2010; and 100% in 2011, notwithstanding the understanding of INSS inspectors, who claim that the five year period for application of the escalated rates as defined in article 13 of PROUNI Act should start to be counted from the date of publication of this Act, which occurred in 2005.
 SESES also requests an interim relief so that the National Treasury refrains from refusing to issue a Tax Liability Certificate with Clearance Effects regarding amounts payable to the Social Security and Third Parties, as well as to perform any other acts intended to demand from SESES alleged debts included in "Consultation of Good Standing with the Social Security", with their payment liability being suspended or even those arising from SESES interpretation of Article 13 of Law No. 11096/05.
-On August 28, 2009, a decision was handed down denying the request for interim relief.
-For this reason, a bill of review was filed against this decision.
-The case is currently at factfinding stage, waiting for first instance decision.
-Our external legal advisors rated this case as a possible loss and the amount involved is R\$ 9,081;
+On August 16, 2010 was published ruling that dismissed the request from SESES, against that was lodged the appeal on 1 September 2010.
+On October 7, 2010 the Union submitted its counter-arguments.
+At the moment, the Company is awaiting for the rising of the case to the Federal Court for the hearing of the appeal.
+The risk rating assigned by our external legal advisors is as a possible loss, and the updated amount is R\$ 9,892;

-Notes to consolidated quarterly information -- Continued June 30, 2010 (In Thousands of reais, except where otherwise stated)
+Notes to consolidated quarterly information -- Continued September 30, 2010 (In thousands of reais, except where otherwise stated)